hotosm/fAIr/docs/guides/register-a-base-model.md

   Do not put the category slug in `keywords`; the category is written separately as the `fair:category` property during registration.
 - Model weight assets (`model`, `checkpoint`) should point to a location the platform can read.
-The published item keeps the asset hrefs you provide.
+Registration mirrors them into the artifact store under a versioned path and publishes the mirrored hrefs.

 A complete reference item lives in the fAIr-models repository, for example `models/dinov3s_buildings/stac-item.json`.